YOUR STORY IS THEIR WEAKNESS

 Techniques That Move Legislators

-Don't talk about “the opioid crisis.”
-Talk about the vape shop on Main Street, the high school down the road, the gas station where your neighbor's kid bought kratom.
+Do not talk only about “the opioid crisis.”
+Talk about the vape shop on Main Street, the high school down the road, or the gas station where your neighbor's kid bought kratom.
 Put them in your town.

 Open with a single, vivid image: “The last time I saw my daughter conscious, she was laughing at a movie.
 Twelve hours later, she was seizing in the ER.”
 That image stays in a legislator's mind during the vote.

-“We expect gas stations to sell us fuel and gum – not a drug that acts like an opioid.
-This isn't right, and you can fix it.”
-Show them the gap between common sense and current law.
+“We expect gas stations to sell us fuel and gum, not a drug that acts like an opioid.
+This is not right, and you can fix it.”
+Show the gap between common sense and current law.

 “This is about our children, our families, and our future.”
 Three points feel complete and powerful.
 Use them to open or close.